eclipse-sumo/sumo/docs/web/docs/Car-Following-Models/ACC.md

 | iv | collisionAvoidanceGainSpeed | 0.07 |
 | iv | collisionAvoidanceGainSpace | 0.23 |

 Note, that the parameter `collisionAvoidanceOverride` (default: 2) affects the mode (iv) by overriding the followSpeed when deemed unsafe by the given margin.
-To eliminate this case, which slightly affects the platooning behaviour, but not the string instability itself, you this parameter may be set to to a much larger value (i.e. 100) to avoid the effect.
+To eliminate this case, which slightly affects the platooning behaviour, but not the string instability itself, this parameter may be set to to a much larger value (i.e. 100) to avoid the effect.

 The default parameters of the ACC model can be found here: [Car-Following Model Parameters](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#car-following_model_parameters)